kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

 Why Do People Buy NFT Art?
 Investment Value and Veblen Effect
 - with Jason Chan

+Artist Resale Royalty and Success of NFT Collections

-Gas Fee and Wealth Inequality in NFT Market
+Gas Fee and Wealth Inequality in NFT Markets

 Friend or Foe?
 Bike-sharing and Ride-sharing in New York City
 - With Agnes Yang, Sang-Yong Tom Lee, and Seung Hyun Kim
-- Presented at Workshop on Information Systems and Economics (WISE) 2019, Munich, Germany
+- Presented at <i>Workshop on Information Systems and Economics (WISE) 2019, Munich, Germany</i>
-- Best paper award at Post-ICIS KrAIS Research Workshop, Munich, Germany
+- Best paper award at <i>Post-ICIS KrAIS Research Workshop, Munich, Germany</i>

 `Publication (English)`

 The Impact of Information Sharing Legislation on Cybersecurity Industry
 - With Agnes Yang and Sang-Yong Tom Lee
 - <i>Industrial Management & Data Systems (2020)</i>
-- Presented at International Conference on Information Systems (ICIS), San Francisco, US
+- Presented at <i>International Conference on Information Systems (ICIS) 2018, San Francisco, US</i>

 `Publication (Korean)`